top of page

 Mustard.

-The processing is a laborious procedure, and Mandy sometimes wears goggles to help protect against the strong fumes (which is 100 times more potent than onions).
+The processing is a laborious procedure, and Mandy will often wear goggles when she's processing the raw horseradish, to help protect her eyes against the strong fumes (which are a hundred times more potent than onions).

-Horseradish is not a common herb to have in New Zealand gardens so Mandy is the largest grower of Horseradish in NZ with two plots approximately equating to 6 acres of plants grown on the Canterbury plains.
+Horseradish is not a common herb to have in New Zealand gardens, so Mandy is the largest grower of Horseradish in New Zealand with two paddocks equating to roughly six acres of plants.

-Canterbury provides the perfect backdrop for growing horseradish with its crisp winter frosts, possible chance of snow (which is a natural fertilizer for the crop), balanced with hot summer days and sufficient rainfall.
-These factors all contribute to the natural pungency of the plants giving the sauces their highly regarded pepperiness.
+The Canterbury Plains provide the perfect conditions for growing horseradish with crisp winter frosts, and the possible chance of snow (which is a natural fertilizer for the crop), balanced with hot summer days and sufficient rainfall.
+These factors all contribute to the natural pungency of the plants, giving the sauces their highly regarded pepperiness.

 The crops are harvested all year round on a weekly basis.
-The plants take about 1 year to 18 months to grow, and once harvested they will regenerate for the following year.
-The crop has gnarly roots which grow knee high leaves in the spring.
+The plants take about twelve to 18 months to grow, and once harvested they will regenerate for the following year.
+The crop has gnarly roots which grow knee-high leaves in the spring.

-• Mandy's Horseradish Sauce is fantastic (naturally) with roast beef and Yorkshire pudding.
-Don’t stop at roast beef!
-Mandy's Horseradish Sauce is just as delicious with salmon, trout, lamb, corned beef and venison.
+• Mandys Horseradish Sauce is fantastic with roast beef and Yorkshire pudding (naturally).
+Don’t stop at roast beef, though!
+It's just as delicious with salmon, trout, lamb, corned beef or venison.

-• The Horseradish Apricot Mustard makes an excellent flavouring for vinaigrette.
+• The Horseradish Apricot Mustard makes an excellent flavouring for a vinaigrette dressing.

-• Add a spoonful of the Horseradish Sauce to give your Bloody Mary/Virgin Mary an extra kick!
+• Add a spoonful of the Horseradish Sauce to give your Bloody Mary/Virgin Mary an awesome flavour boost.

 • When making a kumara and crispy bacon salad, try tossing some of the Horseradish Apricot Mustard and olive oil through before baking to caramelise the kumara.